Reiff/Kaggle-Dataset-Work/USA_College_Admission/README.md

 - negative correlation between "being male" and GRE scores -- at least in physics applicants, I believe the opposite is true
 - moderate negative correlation between "being Asian" and admission; but, also smaller (-) with application metrics

+#### admitted vs not-admitted
+Exploring the distribution of each attribute by admission status:
+- GPA < 3.25 make up a larger portion of non-admitted students
+- GRE > 650 make up a larger portion of admitted students (also, possible cut-off ~400)
+- lowest ugrad prestige rank make up a larger portion of non-admitted students
+- small portion of admitted students are Asian (and vice versa)

+Also considering distributions by race and gender, most other attributes show less obvious differences, given the small sample size.

 ### Data preparation